 Accurate, consistent classification supports:

-• Reduced opportunities for fraud;
+• Reduced opportunities for fraud

-• Better risk assessment;
+• Better risk assessment

-• Fewer disputes;
+• Fewer disputes

-• Improved trust between parties; and
+• Improved trust between parties

-• Reduced opportunities for fraud.
+• Reduced opportunities for fraud

 “Accurate classification of commodities goes well beyond determining the class and rate of a shipment, it let’s everyone know what is on that pallet and if it has any special requirements prior to shipping.
 Allowing the carrier to plan accurately for the shipment and decrease the occurrence of fraud”